robynburger/LCuS_Naive/README.md

 ## Description of LCS

-LCS.py is a naieve O(n^5) approach to solving the longest cubic subsequence (LCS) problem.
+LCS.py is a naive O(n^5) approach to solving the longest cubic subsequence (LCS) problem.

 For a string of characters, LCS.py identifies the longest subsequence repeated